AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/15-accessing-and-reviewing-the-burndown.md

 ---
-title: Understand accessing and reviewing the burndown chart in [!UICONTROL Enhanced Analytics]
+title: Understand accessing and reviewing the burndown chart
-description: Learn how to access the burndown chart and understand the relationship between remaining hours, project condition, and project velocity in Workfront.
+description: Learn how to access the burndown chart and understand the relationship between remaining hours, project condition, and project velocity in [!UICONTROL Enhanced Analytics].
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335051.png